 Cervical cancer is one of the most common forms of female cancer and is linked to infection with the human papilloma virus (HPV), against which girls and boys in Australia are now routinely immunised.

 For all women who have ever been sexually active, having the cervical screening test every 5 years is essential to help prevent cervical cancer.
 The cervical screening test has now replaced the old Pap smear.

-Cancers of the uterus and ovarian cancer are difficult to identify early and any change in normal bowel or pelvic function, or generally feeling unwell, that persists for some time, should be discussed with your doctor.
+Cancers of the uterus and ovarian cancer are difficult to identify early and if you experience a change in your usual bowel or pelvic function, or you feel generally unwell and this persists for some time, you should discuss it with your doctor.

 Follow the links below for more information about female genital cancers.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: July 2018